open/close all folders

 - In The Vampire Diaries a spell is used to possess Alaric with the ancient vampire Klaus.
 Given the level of Klaus' apparent paranoia, this is likely to avoid exposing his real body to danger.

-- The vessel thing runs in bloodlines.
-Lucifer spends most of Season Five wearing a fellow called Nick whose wife and child had recently died; containing him does visible damage to the body, so they had the actor in creepy makeup.
+- Lucifer spends most of Season Five wearing a fellow called Nick whose wife and child had recently died; containing him does visible damage to the body, so they had the actor in creepy makeup.
 Exactly how inheritance and destiny interrelate on the subject of 'true vessels' is never elaborated upon, nor is whether Nick is related distantly to the Winchesters or to that guy Gabriel's always wearing, or if he's a lower class of vessel like Jimmy, whom Old Nick is making work short-term.
 Probably not related to either of Raphael's bodies, given they are black.

 - The kid warlock in 'Swap Meat' did this with Sam, although (apparently unexpectedly) this also let Sam walking around wearing him.
 They showed this by having the actors port with the characters, so while mirrors and all other characters and the physical world agreed that Sam's scenes involved a scrawny little asthmatic, magic viewer-vision still saw Jared Padalecki.

-- In Angel when Illyria tried to return to life its body had been destroyed eons ago, requiring it to find a new one.
-It takes Fred's, though the process kills her body and destroys the soul.
+- When Illyria tried to return to life its body had been destroyed eons ago, requiring it to find a new one.
+It takes Fred's, though the process kills her body.
+Fred is now Back from the Dead, however, and sharing her body with Illyria.

 - In the Family of Blood episode of Doctor Who, the Family possesses (and kills) four people so that they could leave their suspended animation and hunt The Doctor.